mikeukay/books_admin/README.md

 # You're on the wrong branch!

 Click on 'main' and select another branch.
-The lesson-1 branch is the one for the 'Setup' lesson.
+The lesson-1 branch corresponds to the 'Setup' lesson.